piochelepiotr/GoalTracker/README.md

 # motivation_app

-An app designed to keep up motivation and help people achieve their goals
+An app designed to keep up motivation and help people achieve their goals.

 ## Getting Started